karafka/karafka/README.md

 ## Notice

-Karafka framework and Karafka team is __not__ related to Kafka streaming service called CloudKarafka in any matter.
+Karafka framework and Karafka team are __not__ related to Kafka streaming service called CloudKarafka in any matter.
 We don't recommend nor discourage usage of their platform.

 ## Requirements